-All dwellings will be checked against the Building Envelope Plan attached as Appendix 2 and the following general criteria.
+All dwellings will be assessed against the relevant requirements detailed above and the following general design criteria;

-- Boundary Setbacks (bulk and location/building envelope). - Overall maximum heights of dwellings (bulk and location/building envelope). - Maximum height of walls at certain setbacks. - Outdoor space. - Access. - Privacy of/for neighbours. - Location and screening of services such as water tanks, air conditioning, pool pumps etc.
+- Boundary Setbacks (bulk and location/building envelope). - Overall maximum heights of dwellings (bulk and location/building envelope). - Maximum height of walls at certain setbacks. - Outdoor space. - Access. - Privacy of/for neighbours. - Location and screening of services such as water tanks, air conditioning, pool pumps etc. - Garage wall must be set back from the main façade of the house a minimum of 500mm. - Pool gazebos and similar structures separate to the main structure may be constructed in the outdoor living area, but must comply with Local Authority regulations, and subject to assessment as to their suitability.